By Eric Smith

 While acknowledging that selling in certain channels might be more lucrative, Walbrecht said that can also dilute and tarnish a brand’s status with its core audience, which is anathema for superfan brands.
 Clarus’ channel strategy revolves around being in doors that promote the passions that these the products stoke and where their customers actually go.

 “If our superfan isn’t shopping there, that retail is not going to be successful with our brand and vice versa.
 That consumer isn’t going to be stoked,” Walbrecht said.
 “The reason we don’t sell at 7/11 isn’t that we don’t think 7/11 doesn’t have great traffic and isn’t in the right locations.
-It’s because our consumer doesn’t go to 7/11 looking for backcountry snow safety equipment,” said Walbrecht.
+It’s because our consumer doesn’t go to 7/11 looking for backcountry snow safety equipment.”

-Simply put, outdoor specialty shops understand how to use a cam, what skis someone needs for a particular tour, if avalanche safety gear is needed and the right skin cream to soothe a climber’s shredded skin, while a sportsman specialty shop understands the right ammunition for the right task.
+Simply put, outdoor specialty shops understand how to use a cam, what skis someone needs for a particular tour, if avalanche safety gear is warranted and the right skin cream to soothe a climber’s shredded skin, while a sportsman specialty shop understands the right ammunition for the right task.
 No one outside the specialty channel has that knowledge.

 “They’re not going to be able to explain it, coach you, teach you why this product is important to you,” Walbrecht said.
 “If we make really good equipment, it allows you to go faster, stronger, farther into the outdoors, to do more.”

 Making good equipment and continually innovating is the priority for all of Clarus’ brands, and one recent example is Black Diamond’s 2018 decision to expand its Salt Lake City headquarters, even as Outdoor Retailer left Utah and the state faced some backlash over public lands disputes.
-The company last spring committed to investing $40 million in growing its presence there through additional office space, staffing, and R&D.
+The company last spring committed to investing $40 million in growing its presence there through additional office space, staffing and R&D.

 “We’re a Utah brand.
 We’ve been a Utah brand since Peter Metcalf moved it here in 1989,” Walbrecht said.
 “We continue to expand.
 We’ve put a lot of focus on being product-centric again, so we have been recruiting and bringing in more and more engineers to BD and to Salt Lake.
 When the whole Outdoor Retailer pullout occurred, our belief was that our employees and our consumers are based in Utah and those are our two most important constituents.
 Our plan was never to move; in fact, we decided to double down and support the state.
 We’ll continue to grow both at the Clarus level and at the BD level.”

 Does expansion include more M&A?
 The company raised eyebrows with the acquisition of SKINourishment last fall, though Walbrecht noted that it is as much a superfan brand that’s suited for the outdoors as Black Diamond.
-But more deals like could occur—as long as the target meets the right criteria.
+But more deals like that one could occur—as long as the target meets the right criteria.

 “We are always looking,” Walbrecht said.
 “We look at a lot of businesses because we have a clear definition of what a superfan brand is.
 It’s this idea of having a leading market share, having a history of innovation and understanding how important product innovation is to this process.”